jumpstarter-dev/jumpstarter/python/docs/source/architecture.md

 #### Tests

-Tests are any test scripts that utilize the CLI or Python library to interact with hardware via Jumpstarter.
-Basic tests can be written as YAML steps, while more complex testing can take full advantage of Jumpstarter as a library through Python.
+Tests are any test scripts that utilize the CLI or Python library to interact with hardware via Jumpstarter.<!-- Basic tests can be written as YAML steps, while more complex testing can take full advantage of Jumpstarter as a library through Python. -->

 ### [`jumpstarter-controller`](https://github.com/jumpstarter-dev/jumpstarter-controller/)